The Ultimate Guide to Dropshipping

 Step 1: An order is placed

-Step 2: The retailer passes the order to its supplier
+Step 2: The order is forwarded to your supplier automatically

 After the first step is completed, the order is automatically passed to your supplier, in this case, BrandsGateway.
 BrandsGateway receives the order with all of its details, including a confirmation that your customer has paid.
 In this stage, as a retailer, you pay the wholesale price to BrandsGateway.